What is SaaS? | Simplifying Software as a Service

 Consider factors such as security measures, reliability, integration capabilities, customer support, and customization options.
 Ensure the provider aligns with your business needs and compliance requirements.

-Emerging trends include increased integration of AI and machine learning, the rise of vertical SaaS solutions tailored to specific industries, API-first designs for better integration, and enhanced security measures.
+Emerging trends include increased integration of AI and machine learning, the rise of vertical solutions tailored to specific industries, API-first designs for better integration, and enhanced security measures.

 Team FINAP